qetdr/xAutoML-Project1/README.md

 ### Third step
 - :x: Monitor the performance of you the constructed pipeline from the previous step **across different time budgets** (number of iterations) and report **the least time budget** that you are able **to outperform the baseline**.
   - <font color = 'red' >DR comment: I understand this here so that we should plot accuracies from each trial and compare it with the accuracy in the baseline.
 I added this plot to the HPO NB.
+Although there's a number of iterations that is *kind of* indicating time cost, it may be more reasonable to run the codes again and measure the runtime.
   </font>

 ### Fourth step